sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     For example, enter the following prompt in the Chat view:

     ```plaintext
-    @workspace #class describe the ConsoleApp class
+    @workspace #usages How is the ConsoleApp class used?
     ```

-    Use chat variables, such as **#class**, to include specific context in your prompt.
+    Use chat variables, such as **#usages**, to include specific context in your prompt.
 To see a list of the chat variables, type **#** in the chat prompt box.

     > **NOTE**: GitHub Copilot considers your chat history and the code files you have open in Visual Studio Code when constructing a context for your prompt and generating a response.

 1. Take a minute to verify the accuracy of GitHub Copilot's response.

-    You should see a response similar to the following description:

-    ```markdown

-    The ConsoleApp class in ConsoleApp.cs is responsible for managing the console-based user interface of the library management system.
-It handles user interactions, processes user inputs, and coordinates actions with the underlying services and repositories.

-    **Fields**

-    - _currentState: Tracks the current state of the console application.
-    - matchingPatrons: A list of patrons that match a search query.
-    - selectedPatronDetails: Holds details of the currently selected patron.
-    - selectedLoanDetails: Holds details of the currently selected loan.
-    - _patronRepository: An instance of IPatronRepository for accessing patron data.
-    - _loanRepository: An instance of ILoanRepository for accessing loan data.
-    - _loanService: An instance of ILoanService for performing loan-related operations.
-    - _patronService: An instance of IPatronService for performing patron-related operations.

-    **Constructor**

-    - ConsoleApp(ILoanService loanService, IPatronService patronService, IPatronRepository patronRepository, ILoanRepository loanRepository): Initializes the ConsoleApp with the provided services and repositories.

-    **Methods**

-    - Run(): The main entry point for running the console application.
-    - PatronSearch(): Handles the logic for searching patrons.
-    - ReadPatronName(): Reads the patron's name from the console input.
-    - PrintPatronsList(List<Patron> matchingPatrons): Prints a list of matching patrons to the console.
-    - PatronSearchResults(): Handles the logic for displaying and selecting from the search results.
-    - ReadInputOptions(CommonActions options, out int optionNumber): Reads input options from the console.
-    - WriteInputOptions(CommonActions options): Writes the available input options to the console.
-    - PatronDetails(): Displays details of the selected patron.
-    - LoanDetails(): Displays details of the selected loan and handles actions like extending or returning the loan.

-    The class uses a state machine approach to manage different states of the console application, such as searching for patrons, displaying search results, showing patron details, and handling loan details.

-    ```
+    You should see a response that the describes where the **ConsoleApp** class is defined and how it's used in the codebase.
+The ConsoleApp.cs and Program.cs files are referenced in the response, along with line numbers

 1. Open the **Program.cs** file and examine the code.